nuwave/lighthouse/.github/CONTRIBUTING.md

 at the Laravel coding style.

 Look through some of the code to get a feel for the naming conventions.

-Use type hints and return types whenever possible and make sure to include proper **PHPDocs**

 Prefer explicit naming and short functions over excessive comments.